The Song of Songs (play)

-The Song of Songs is a 1914 play written by Edward Sheldon, based on the 1908 German novel Das hohe Lied by Hermann Sudermann, which had been translated to English under the title The Song of Songs.
+The Song of Songs is a 1914 play written by Edward Sheldon, based on the 1908 German novel The Song of Songs by Hermann Sudermann, which had been translated to English under the title The Song of Songs.
 Producer A. H. Woods staged the play on Broadway at his Eltinge 42nd Street Theatre, where it was a box office success.
 The play was the basis of several movie and radio adaptations.

 Plot

 Shop girl Lily Kardos marries Senator Calkins, but secretly continues to see her ex-lover Richard Laird on the side.
 Calkins abandons Lily when he discovers her infidelity.
 Lily then begins a relationship with Stephen Bennett.
 Stephen's uncle Phineas, aware of Lily's reputation, gets her drunk at a party to reveal the truth about her to Stephen.
 Her inappropriate behavior causes Stephen to break up with her.
 In the final act, she returns to Richard Laird.

 Cast and characters

 The characters and cast from the Broadway production are given below: